riaandeventer/politician-site/README.md

 ##### 1.2   Installing Python3

 Download the lates Python version for your system at [Python.org](https://www.python.org/downloads/) and follow the instructions for installation.
-Make sure that you answer yes when you are ask if you want to include Python in the PATH.
+Make sure that you answer yes when you are asked if you want to include Python in the PATH.

 ##### 1.3   Installing Pip and your virtual environment